McShelby/hugo-theme-relearn/exampleSite/content/dev/contributing/_index.en.md

 ## Code Quality

-A new release can happen at any time from the `main` branch of the [GitHub project](https://github.com/McShelby/hugo-theme-relearn) without further accknowledgment.
+A new release can happen at any time from the `main` branch of the [GitHub project](https://github.com/McShelby/hugo-theme-relearn) without further acknowledgment.
 This makes it necessary that, every pushed set of changesets into the `main` branch **must** be self-contained and correct, resulting in a releasable version.

 Stay simple for the user by focusing on the mantra "convention over configuration".